Jlbspyder/rock-paper-scissors-game/README.md

 Users should be able to:

 - View the optimal layout for the game depending on their device's screen size
-- Play Rock, Paper, Scissors, Lizard, Spock against the computer
+- Play, Rock, Paper, Scissors, Lizard, Spock against the computer
 - Maintain the state of the score after refreshing the browser

 ### Links